 For example, in Korea, all electrical apparatus subject to legally compulsory certification are required to affix the KC Mark Certification, even after getting third-party certifications.
 In countries outside of Korea, the same components may only require standardized third-party certifications.

 Businesses may be confused as to who the applicant should be in the certification process.
 Depending on each country’s own requirements with regards to applicants and certificate holders, details in the certification process may differ.

 To cite an example, depending on the certification scheme involved, an applicant can be the importer, such as in the case of the SALEEM Scheme in Saudi Arabia, where a local representative is required to submit the application via the SABER system, or the manufacturer, such as in the case of the KC Mark Certification in South Korea, where a local manufacturer has to submit the application, and undergo factory inspections and product testings.

 Businesses need to be cautious when listing the applicant on the CB test report as problems will arise when country certificates are issued incorrectly based on the information stated in that document.
 Different stakeholders may play different roles in the compliance process and, even so, in the ever changing regulatory landscape.

 3. Inaccurate Artwork Labelling

 In this case, artwork refers to product packaging and user manuals.
-Each country has specific labelling or marking requirements to be placed on the artwork.
-In the event of inaccurate or insufficient artwork labelling, businesses may face issues during customs clearance or market surveillance.
+Each country has specific labeling or marking requirements to be placed on the artwork.
+In the event of inaccurate or insufficient artwork labeling, businesses may face issues during customs clearance or market surveillance.